cmekik/pyClarion/readme.md

 - `lagged_features.py` - Demonstrates how to set up lagged features, which may be useful in various contexts such as recurrent processing.
 May be read at any time after `free_association.py`.
 - `gradients.py` - An overview of the automatic differentiation tools available in pyClarion.
 May be read at any time.

-# Implementation Overview
+# Design Overview

 PyClarion views Clarion agents primarily as hierarchical networks of neural networks.
 Thus, constructing a pyClarion agent amounts to declaring what components exist, what they do, where they are placed in the hierarchy, and how they network with other components.

 Simulated constructs are named and represented with symbolic tokens called construct symbols.
 Each construct symbol may be associated with one or more construct realizers, which define and implement the behavior of the named constructs in a specific context.

-Construct symbols allow consistent and efficient communication of construct information using basic datastructures such as dicts, lists and sets of construct symbols.
+Construct symbols allow consistent and efficient communication of construct information using basic datastructures such as dicts, lists and sets.
 Construct realizers encapsulate complex behaviors associated with client constructs and provide a clean interface for multiple distinct realizations of the same construct.

 Minimally, a construct realizer pairs a construct symbol, which names the construct represented by the realizer, with an `Emitter` object.
 The emitter is responsible for implementing the input/output and basic learning behavior associated with the simulated construct, while the realizer handles networking with other pyClarion components.

 Realizers may additionally be given `Updater` objects to handle more complex or customized learning behavior, and, in some cases, they may house resources shared by subordinate constructs (e.g., chunk and rule databases).
 To implement customized behaviors, it is sufficient to write suitable `Emitter` or `Updater` classes and pass instances of these custom classes to a construct realizer.

 There are two realizer types: `Construct` and `Structure`.
 The `Construct` type is for basic constructs, which are the leaves of the construct hierarchy (e.g., buffers, feature pools, implicit decision networks, etc.).
 The `Structure` type is for constructs higher up in the hierarchy (e.g., subsystems and agents).
 The emitter type for `Construct` is `Propagator`, and, for `Structure`, it is `Cycle`.